mkozek/KeyPadController/README.md

 - .Net 6.0

 **WARNING** Project utilizes the fact, that pico reboots every time when file is uploaded into its file system.

+python code.py works now only for layer1 generated code.